TommiPrami/DecimalRound/README.md

 ## TODO:
 - Add good set of Unit Tests
 - Some examples in the demo, that usually fail, and maybe compare to rounding algorithms usually suggested in the web.
+(Started and partially done)
 - (have not thought about this yet)